What do you want in a knife? Before you invest in a tool that might save your life, look around for a thorough, knowledgeable review.

 I haven’t “needed” a new knife in well over 30 years.
 While I occasionally receive a knife from a manufacturer at no charge in hopes that I’ll test it, I generally buy, borrow, or barter to acquire a knife.
 A review generally takes a minimum of 5-10 hours before I even get to the actual field work.
 The knife is carried daily, as best I can under the limitations of working on a college campus, walking a household dog, and domestic chores.
 The actual review production, including field testing, writing, photography, video work etc. can take another 20 to 25 hours.

 Do the math: If I get a “free” $250 knife in some exchange so that I can write a review, I’m not even making minimum wage.
 That amount doesn’t justify my time spent, and certainly doesn’t pay the overhead needed to operate a website.
-(SCS has been online for going on eight years – and we’re expanding – so I obviously enjoy what I do!)
+(SCS has been online for going on nine years – and we’re expanding – so I obviously enjoy what I do!)

 So why do do knife reviews at all?
 Simple – I am a cutlery addict and can’t quit.
 I LOVE all kinds of edged implements.
 I truly enjoy trying out new designs and steels, and you the reader like seeing the videos and posts.
 The number of views and the positive feedback and comments prove that.